 “Do.
 And don’t hesitate to contact me if you encounter any difficulties in need of removal.
 It is a task at which I tend to excel.”

 We sat with our backs against the tree Father had planted so long ago from a single staff screwed into the ground.
 He placed it there before his supremely arduous attempt to draw his Pattern.
 Now that I had drawn a Logrus I could understand what the effort had cost him.

 An odd thought went through my post-exertion mind: Did he ever tire of the same old livery?
 I could take purple, gray, and black only so long before I wished for other colors.
-Yet every time I had seen him, he wore a gray or silver shirt, black trousers with a silver line on the outside, black boots with silver clasps, and a black cloak closed with a silver rose.
+Yet every time I had seen him, he wore a gray or black shirt, black trousers with a silver line on the outside, black boots with silver clasps, and a black cloak closed with a silver rose.
 Must be a generational thing.
 Impressive nonetheless.

 I added, “He also told me to escape the cage that was my life.”

 His green eyes lit below black hair framing a hard face cracked with a smile.
 He was old with the age of centuries upon him, but he didn’t look a day over thirty-five.

 “Bravo!
 You escaped at last.
 So now the Pattern and Logrus have something else in common: Their first choice of king bowed out.
 Like father, like son.”
 We both chuckled.